AT MUNGER WE TEACH PEOPLE THE BIBLE.

 In 2022, we read through Ephesians, Mark, John, James, Luke, Jonah, and I and II Kings

-In 2023, we read Genesis, parallels in the Old and New Testaments, Matthew, our Let Us Pray series, our The Words We Say series, Rhythm of Rest and are now reading through our Exodus.
+In 2023, we read Genesis, parallels in the Old and New Testaments, Matthew, our Let Us Pray series, our The Words We Say series, Rhythm of Rest, Exodus, our This is Us series, our Stuffed series, and Miracles series.